Blake Masters

 Blog posts

 As a teenage undergraduate, Masters expressed his political views on a CrossFit chat room and a LiveJournal blog.
-In a 2006 essay criticizing the War in Iraq on the libertarian site LewRockwell.com, Masters decried U.S. entry into World War I and described a quote from Nazi war criminal Hermann Goering, on the susceptibility of the masses to incitements of war, as being “particularly representative and poignant”.[13][14]
-He also endorsed conspiracy theorist G. Edward Griffin‘s claim that the “Houses of Morgan and Rothschild” were linked to the sinking of the Lusitania.[15]
+In a 2006 essay criticizing the War in Iraq on the libertarian site LewRockwell.com, Masters decried U.S. entry into World War I and described a quote from Nazi Hermann Goering on the susceptibility of the masses to incitements of war, as being “particularly representative and poignant”.[16][17]
+He also endorsed conspiracy theorist G. Edward Griffin‘s claim that the “Houses of Morgan and Rothschild” were linked to the sinking of the Lusitania.[18]

 During his college years, Masters contended that Iraq and al-Qaeda were not “substantial threats to Americans”, calling for “unrestricted immigration” and an isolationist foreign policy.[18]
 On his 2006 writings, he told the Jewish Insider in 2022, “I was 19, writing in opposition to the Iraq War—a stance that turned out to be prescient.
 I went too far and stated that no recent American wars have been just.”
 He added: “I suppose it was only a matter of time before I got called antisemitic for criticizing wartime propaganda in an essay I wrote as a teenager.”[18]